-Active cell is also referred to as cell pointer, or selected cell.
+The active cell is also referred to as cell pointer or selected cell.
 An active cell refers to a cell in Excel spreadsheet that is currently selected by clicking mouse pointer or keyboard keys.
-Remember only one cell can be active cell at a time.
+Remember only one cell can be an active cell at a time.
 An active cell is bounded by a heavy border around it.

 Active cell address